sameersinha-collab/echoproj/DEPLOY.md

 Cloud Run supports WebSocket, but ensure:
 1. You're using `wss://` (not `ws://`) for HTTPS URLs
-2. The timeout is set high enough (3600 seconds)
+2. The timeout is set to the maximum (3600 seconds = 1 hour)
+   - **Note**: Cloud Run has a hard limit of 3600 seconds per connection
+   - The server includes keep-alive pings every 30 seconds to prevent idle timeouts
+   - For longer sessions, implement reconnection logic in the client
 3. The client properly handles reconnections

 ### Architecture Mismatch Error